 During a full shutdown and boot (S5), the entire user session is torn down and restarted on the next boot.
 In contrast, during a hibernation (S4), the user session is closed and the user state is saved.

-The Hibernate option is disabled by default on Surface Go.
+The Hibernate option is turned off by default on Surface Go.
 Fortunately, you can enable the option with a few simple steps.

 Here is how you can enable the hibernation on your Surface Go via Power Settings:

-- Right-click on Battery Icon in the system tray, and click Power Options.
+- Right-click on the Battery Icon in the system tray, and click Power Options.

 - Click on Choose what the power buttons do.